April 29, 2025

 Let's say your video is about fitness.
 Use relevant hashtags like #FitnessGoals or #WorkoutRoutine.
 Then mention any brands or influencers you're featuring, like @Nike.

-How to add audio and music inside the TikTok app
+How to add and edit audio in TikTok videos

 Adding the right audio or music makes a difference in your video by taking it from good to unforgettable.
 Follow these steps to add trending sounds or music to your TikTok videos.